Silas Sampson, the driver accused in the fatal weekend crash in Ybor City, will remain in jail before his trial.

 ALSO READ: As a bar reopens after deadly crash, calls to keep Ybor City safer

-At the same time as Thursday morning's court hearing, the Tampa Community Redevelopment Agency heard from community members calling for better safety measures in Ybor City.
+At the same time as Sampson's court hearing, the Tampa Community Redevelopment Agency heard from community members calling for better safety measures in Ybor City.

-The meeting was one of the first opportunities where members of the public could share their thoughts with officials.
+The meeting was one of the first opportunities for members of the public to share their thoughts on the issue with officials.

 "Our community is hurting right now.
 What happened was a terrible tragedy.
 And it was one that should have been preventable," said Tom DeGeorge, the owner of the Crowbar, a live music venue in Ybor City.

-Saturday's incident prompted calls to limit 7th Avenue to just foot traffic — at least on weekends.
+Saturday's incident prompted calls to limit Seventh Avenue to foot traffic — at least on weekends.

-Tampa Mayor Jane Castor addressed the idea at a Monday news conference, citing studies that show the move is actually more dangerous.
+Tampa Mayor Jane Castor addressed the idea at a Monday news conference, citing studies that show that would make the road more dangerous.

-The crash has sparked a debate over the safety of police pursuits.
+The crash has also sparked a debate over the safety of police pursuits.

 In the final leg of the pursuit, a Florida Highway Patrol trooper unsuccessfully attempted a PIT maneuver, where law enforcement strikes the rear end of a suspect's vehicle in a forced stop.